-Do No Harm: Reflections on Healthcare is a public-facing exhibition advocating for planetary health consciousness; a concept which acknowledges the intrinsic link between human health and natural systems.
+Do No Harm: Reflections on Healthcare is a public-facing exhibition and research project advocating for planetary health consciousness; a concept which acknowledges the intrinsic link between human health and natural systems.
 By interrogating the harms of current healthcare practices and propagating known solutions, this project advocates for the urgent transition to a model of health which is socially and ecologically regenerative.

 Guided by the First Nations knowledge systems crucial to sustainable reform, this exhibition highlights stories of resilience, innovation and the interdisciplinary collaboration required to progress.
 Further, DNH will include a series of academic events and workshops for deeper engagement of attendees throughout the week.
 Programme TBA.